Parents and tax

 If you have children, there are various tax credits and deductions you can claim on your tax return.

-An announcement on October 30, 2014 by the federal government proposed a new non-refundable tax credit called the Family Tax Cut.
-The purpose of the tax credit is to make the tax burden fairer for families.
+In 2014, there was a new non-refundable tax credit called the Family Tax Cut.
+The purpose of the tax credit was to make the tax burden fairer for families.
 Under Canada’s tax system, federal personal income tax rates increase with the level of taxable income of the individual.
 So a couple in which one individual has a higher taxable income than the other often pays more federal income tax than a couple where both individuals have equal taxable income.

-This non-refundable tax credit of up to $2,000 will be for eligible couples who live with children under 18 (at the end of the year).
+This non-refundable tax credit of up to $2,000 is for eligible couples who live with children under 18 (at the end of the year).
 In order to be eligible, you must:

 - both file a tax return for the year this credit is claimed.